-Step Action Conscious Infant becomes Unconscious • If a second person is available, somes to activate the emergency response 2 Begin CPR (starting with compressions) with 1 extra step: each time you open the airway, look for the obstructing object in the back of the throat.
+Step Action Infant • If a second to activate the Request additional EMS resources If a second person is available, send that person to activate the emergency response system.
+Place the infant on a firm, flat surface 2 Begin CPR (starting with compressions) with 1 extra step: each time you open the airway, look for the obstructing object in the back of the throat.
 If you see an object and can easily remove it, remove it 3 • After approximately 2 minutes of CPR (C-A-B sequence), activate the emergency response system (if no one has done so)